HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Related Works

 \subsection{Legged Manipulation Controller}

 Recent interest in legged robots has expanded from locomotion to manipulation, leading to the exploration of various control approaches.
-Optimal control has been applied to legged robot pushing, including pushing with the body ~\cite{rigo2022contact, sombolestan2022hierarchical}, pushing with a single dedicated arm ~\cite{xin2022loco, ferrolho2023roloma}, and pushing with two arms of a centaur-like robot ~\cite{polverini2020multi}.
+Optimal control has been applied to legged robot pushing, including pushing with the body~\cite{sombolestan2022hierarchical}, pushing with a single dedicated arm~\cite{xin2022loco, ferrolho2023roloma}, and pushing with two arms of a centaur-like robot~\cite{polverini2020multi}.
 However, these optimal control-based approaches rely on precise object models, which must be assumed or estimated through costly and often inaccurate identification.
-In addition, convexifying complex loco-manipulation problems typically requires simplifying robot dynamics ~\cite{di2018dynamic}, introducing control errors and limiting versatility in contact-rich tasks.
+In addition, convexifying complex loco-manipulation problems typically requires simplifying robot dynamics~\cite{di2018dynamic}, introducing control errors and limiting versatility in contact-rich tasks.
 To address these limitations, recent work has turned to fully RL-based controllers for legged manipulation.
-Ji et al. trained a dynamic loco-manipulation policy that enables a quadruped to dribble a ball while running over rough terrain ~\cite{ji2023dribblebot}.
-Other studies focus on legged robots with dedicated arms: Fu et al. and Portela et al. developed whole-body controllers on arm-mounted quadruped platforms, achieving manipulation in the position and force domains, respectively ~\cite{fu2023deep, portela2024learning}.
-Ha et al. further enhanced loco-manipulation by introducing a task-centric high-level policy ~\cite{ha2024umi}.
+Ji et al. trained a dynamic loco-manipulation policy that enables a quadruped to dribble a ball while running over rough terrain~\cite{ji2023dribblebot}.
+Other studies focus on legged robots with dedicated arms: Fu et al. and Portela et al. developed whole-body controllers on arm-mounted quadruped platforms, achieving manipulation in the position and force domains, respectively \cite{fu2023deep, portela2024learning}.
+Pushing the boundaries of limb utilization, Zhu et al. introduced the ReLIC framework to achieve flexible interlimb coordination, enabling the quadruped to dynamically assign its legs for either locomotion or assisting the arm in manipulation \cite{zhu2025relic}.
+Building upon such complex loco-manipulation systems, Ha et al. further enhanced their autonomy by introducing a task-centric high-level policy \cite{ha2024umi}.

-Nevertheless, most prior work focuses on quadrupeds, while hexapods remain underexplored.
+Nevertheless, most prior work focuses on quadrupeds, while multi-legged robots remain underexplored.
 With more legs, hexapod robots provide enhanced stability under external reaction forces in contact-rich tasks~\cite{sun2022joint}, even when two legs are engaged in manipulation.
-Existing studies, such as B'{e}zier trajectories for obstacle manipulation ~\cite{lu2020autonomous} and hexapods grasping objects ~\cite{xu2024design, chen2021design}, generally treat the body as a fixed base and overlook body–leg coordination, leaving much of their potential for agile loco-manipulation untapped.
+Existing studies, such as using B\'{e}zier trajectories for obstacle manipulation~\cite{lu2020autonomous} and hexapods grasping objects~\cite{xu2024design}, generally treat the body as a fixed base and overlook body–leg coordination, leaving much of their potential for agile loco-manipulation untapped.
+While a recent multitask framework achieves simultaneous loco-manipulation~\cite{zhang2024legs}, it still lacks autonomous planning capabilities.